foutoucour/les-paul-classics/docs/blog/posts/2007-les-paul-classic-antique.md

 # The Gibson Les Paul Classic Antique Family
 ![Les Paul Classic Antique Headstock](img/2007-les-paul-classic-antique-headstock.webp){ align=right width="240" }

-In 2007, **Gibson** did a short run of Les Paul Classic Antique models.
+In 2007, **Gibson**, along the [Les Paul Classic Custom](./2007-les-paul-classic-custom.md) did a short run of Les Paul Classic Antique models.
 The Les Paul Classic Antique has a crown on the headstock and an aged binding on the body and neck.
 <!-- more -->

 The standard edition of Les Paul Classic Antique was produced between 2007 and 2008.
-However, in 2007, the Les Paul Classic Antique was also part of the [Guitar Of The Week](blog/category/guitar-of-the-week---gotw/) series.
+Additionally, in 2007, the Les Paul Classic Antique was also part of the [Guitar Of The Week](blog/category/guitar-of-the-week---gotw/) series.

 All the antique comes initially with a Hardshell With Black Reptile Pattern with withe interior.